Dick Hallorann: Cancelled Hallorann film

 Prior to the release of Doctor Sleep, Warner Bros. had enough confidence in the film that they hired Mike Flanagan to write a prequel focusing on the character, with the working title Hallorann.
-Following the low box office performance of Doctor Sleep, however, the project was scrapped.
+Following the low box office performance of Doctor Sleep, the project was scrapped.
+However, with the success of It: Welcome to Derry, a spin-off focusing on Hallorann has been discussed.

 In other media

 Hallorann appears in the operatic adaptation of King's novel portrayed by Arthur Woodley in a baritone part.
 In this adaptation, he is again attacked with a mallet by Jack, but is left unconscious and remains in the Overlook Hotel when it explodes.
 He was able to survive and becomes close with Wendy and Danny.

 The character has been parodied in various media.
 In The Simpsonss Treehouse of Horror parody of The Shining, dubbed "The Shinning", the role of Hallorann is filled by Groundskeeper Willie, who refers to the ability to "Shine" as "The Shinning".
 Willie is killed by Homer Simpson, who fills in for the role of Jack Torrance.
 Hallorann is again parodied in the music video for "Spit It Out" by heavy metal band Slipknot.
 The video parodies the film as a whole, with the band's keyboardist, Craig Jones, filling in for the role of Hallorann in the narrative.